The twisted second moment of modular half integral weight $L$--functions: High level sketch

+Observe that $M=p^{\frac{1}{2}+o(1)}$ and $p^2/N=p^{\frac{1}{2}+o(1)}$, and so we are left estimating a bilinear form involving Sali\'{e} sums in the Polya--Vinogradov range.
+Power saving bounds for bilinear forms in Kloosterman sums and generalized Kloosterman sums in the Polya--Vinogradov range have been stunningly proved by Kowalski--Michel--Sawin \cite{KMS,KMS2} using deep algebro-geometric techniques.
+We emphasize that the techniques of \cite{KMS,KMS2} do not apply to the case of Sali\'{e} sums (the monodromy group of the Sali\'{e} sums is too small to make the arguments work).
+The elementary nature of Sali\'{e} sums require a completely different approach of diophantine nature.
+Applying Cauchy--Schwarz to the $m$ sum in \eqref{vordis2} and using Rankin--Selberg bounds we arrive at

 At this stage it is tempting to invoke the Ramanujan--Petersson conjecture to handle the Fourier coefficients using a sup norm in \eqref{CRdis}.
 Instead, we estimate \eqref{CRdis} in two different ways depending on the size of $r$.
 For $r$ large, we estimate trivially.
-The main feature here is that the mean square bound \eqref{L2} implies that
+The main feature here is that the Rankin--Selberg bound \eqref{L2} implies that

 This guarantees that \eqref{vordis2} is

 which saves over the trivial bound as soon as $r$ is large enough.

 For $r$ small, we take the sup norm in \eqref{CRdis}, extend the summation on $n$ by positivity, and use the closed form evaluation of Sali\'{e} sums in terms of Weyl sums to obtain